eth-cscs/sarus/doc/install/installation.rst

 The Spack package for Sarus supports the following `variants <https://spack.readthedocs.io/en/latest/basic_usage.html#basic-variants>`_ to customize the installation:

-   - ``ssh``: Build and install the SSH hook and custom OpenSSH software to enable connections inside containers [True].
+   - ``ssh``: Build and install the SSH hook and custom SSH software to enable connections inside containers [True].
    - ``configure_installation``: Run the script to setup a starting Sarus configuration as part of the installation phase.
 Running the script